 - August 10th, 2016 2015-544 Deutsche Bank – Previously announced back in Fall of 2015, with 1,600 expanding by 475 jobs and a $23 million capital investment expansion here on Gate Parkway in the previous PSH building, Deutsche Bank has added 675 (1,800) and with the possibility of adding another 1,000 jobs in their new facility.

 - January, 2017 FormatIV Health Opening Up Business with 500 Jobs in District 11.
 As there is no Bill attached, because there were NO TAX INCENTIVES needed to bring this New York based start-up company to Jacksonville.
 They will be located on Belford Road off JTB / I95.
 Salaries from $35,000 to $55,000, looking to be open by May of 2017.

 - January 2017, Tesla Opens Service Center in District 11 on Philips Highway north of Baymeadows Road.

 - January 2017, JJVA, Jacksonville Junior Volleyball Association has opened in District 11 on Western Way off Baymeadows Road serving over 1,500 players and employing 80 full / part-time, they are currently host 21 regional competitions bring teams from Alabama, Georgia, Florida and South Carolina to our area.

 - February 2017, The Main Event has reopened the doors of the prior Latitude 360 facility on Philips Highway at the Avenues.

 Growth Management News

-2017-015 Human Rights Ordinance whereby CM Becton voiced concerns over the impact to Small Business and that the legislation itself was bad in that it did nothing to impact the LGBT community but would case more discrimination not less.
-CM Becton, Voted No 12 – 6.
+- 2017-015 Human Rights Ordinance whereby CM Becton voiced concerns over the impact to Small Business and that the legislation itself was bad in that it did nothing to impact the LGBT community but would case more discrimination not less.
+CM Becton, Voted No, final vote: 12 – 6.